 CVWD has been governed since its formation in 1949 by a five-member Board whom are elected at large or appointed in lieu of candidate filings by the County Board of Supervisors.
 All Board members serve staggered four year terms with a President and Vice President annually selected among peers.
 Regular meetings are held on the second Monday of each month at 5:30 P.M. at the Napa County Land Trust's Administrative Office.
-The current average number of years experience on the Board is (information forthcoming)

-Current CVWD Bo (Provided by CVWD) oard Roster
+Current CVWD Board Rosto (Provided by CVWD) er

-Member Position Background Years on Board
+Member Position

-Tim Josten President Medicine
+Tim Josten President

 Jeanine Layland Vice President

 Cindy Colo Member

 Ginger Lee Member

 Mary Lou Rushing Member